Live Thesis Defense Q&A Framework | Direct Claim, Evidence Citation, and Clean Close

 What this page helps you do first

-A safer answer order
+A practical answer order for committee questions

-Common Q&A mistakes
+Common live-answer mistakes

 A more efficient next step